-Increase civil society collaboration in decision-making structures and processes requirements for consultation for all national action plan commitments in the future.
+Increase civil society collaboration in decision-making structures and processes

+The commitments take a varied approach to collaboration with civil society groups, business or the community more generally.
+The work on enhancing public participation in government decision making (commitment 15) should be extended to set minimum requirements for consultation for all national action plan commitments in the future.
 This should extend beyond making recommendations to government after releasing a consultation paper and inviting submissions.
 Greater accountability over the consultative process could also be provided for, with commitments including obligations to report back and provide feedback on the use made of submissions or other participation.